The Jane Austen Book Club (film): Plot

 The last book club meeting is held on the beach.
-Daniel wants to join the book club after reading Persuasion with Allegra at the hospital after suffering a concussion from an indoor climbing accident.
-Sylvia lets Daniel into the book club.
-Grigg brings his elder sister Cat Harris (Nancy Travis), who persuades Jocelyn to take a chance on Grigg because he loves her.
-Allegra brings Dr. Yep (Gwendoline Yeo), who treated her concussion.
+Daniel wants to join the book club after reading Persuasion with Allegra at the hospital after she has suffered a concussion from an indoor climbing accident.
+So, Sylvia lets Daniel into the book club.

+Grigg brings his elder sister Cat Harris, who persuades Jocelyn to take a chance on him because he loves her.
+As a date, Allegra brings Dr. Yep, who treated her concussion.
 Prudie, the scheduled host, does not attend.
 Instead, she goes to meet Trey, but reconsiders after considering what Jane Austen would do.
 Prudie goes home to Dean and reads Persuasion with him, helping them rediscover their love.
 Daniel leaves a letter for Sylvia at her doorstep.
 Upon reading it, she accepts Daniel back.

-Jocelyn finally reads the books Grigg gave to her and is surprised to find that she loves them, cannot sleep, and finishes them in a single night.
-Jocelyn drives to Grigg's house, realises the very early time, and snoozes in her car.
+Jocelyn finally reads the books Grigg gave to her and is surprised to find that she loves them, cannot sleep, so finishes them in a single night.
+She drives to his house, realises the very early time, and snoozes in her car.
 When Grigg exits his house, he sees Jocelyn's car and knocks on her window.
-Jocelyn finally gives in to her feelings and they both passionately kiss.
+Jocelyn finally gives in to her feelings and they kiss passionately.

 One year later, the book club meets at Sylvia's library charity dinner.
 Grigg and Jocelyn are together, Sylvia and Daniel have reconciled, Prudie, who is pregnant, attends with Dean (who appears more enthusiastic about Austen), and Bernadette introduces her (seventh) husband.